Mary Tyler Moore

 Mary Tyler Moore (December 29, 1936 – January 25, 2017) was an American actress, producer, and social advocate.
 She is best known for her roles on The Dick Van Dyke Show (1961–1966) and The Mary Tyler Moore Show (1970–1977), which "helped define a new vision of American womanhood" and "appealed to an audience facing the new trials of modern-day existence".
-Moore won seven Primetime Emmy Awards and three Golden Globe Awards.
+Moore won six Primetime Emmy Awards and three Golden Globe Awards.
 She was nominated for the Academy Award for Best Actress for her performance in Ordinary People.
-Moore is also known for her supporting role in the musical film Thoroughly Modern Millie.
-Moore was an advocate for animal rights, vegetarianism and diabetes prevention.
+Moore had major supporting roles in the musical film Thoroughly Modern Millie and the dark comedy film Flirting with Disaster.
+Moore also received praise for her performance in the television film Heartsounds.
+Moore was an advocate for animal rights, vegetarianism and diabetes awareness and research.

 Early life

-Moore was born on December 29, 1936, in the Brooklyn Heights neighborhood in Brooklyn, New York City, New York, to Marjorie (née Hackett) and George Tyler Moore.
+Moore was born in the Brooklyn Heights neighborhood in New York City, in 1936 to Marjorie (née Hackett) and George Tyler Moore.
 Her father was a clerk.
-Her Irish-Catholic family lived in Brooklyn's Flatbush neighborhood.
-The Moores later lived in a rented apartment at 144-16 35th Avenue in Flushing, Queens, New York City.
+The family was of Irish Catholic descent.
+They lived in Flatbush for a time and later moved to Flushing, Queens.

-Moore was the oldest of three children; with a younger brother John and a younger sister Elizabeth.
-Moore's paternal great-grandfather, Confederate Lieutenant Colonel Lewis Tilghman Moore, owned the house which is now the Stonewall Jackson's Headquarters Museum in Winchester, Virginia.
+Moore was the oldest of three children, with a younger brother John and a younger sister Elizabeth.
+Moore's paternal great-grandfather, Confederate Lieutenant Colonel Lewis Tilghman Moore, owned the house that is now the Stonewall Jackson's Headquarters Museum in Winchester, Virginia.